-Sarah Stephens is the executive director of the Center for Democracy in the Americas (CDA).
+Sarah Stephens is the founding executive director of the Center for Democracy in the Americas and Director of the Atlantic Fellows Platform for Innovation and Narrative, a project that she co-created with The Atlantic Philanthropies to focus on Cuba.
 Since moving to Washington in 2000, Sarah’s work has focused mainly on securing the kinds of decisive changes in U.S.-Cuba policy implemented by President Obama in 2015.
 She is now devoted to making those new policies work – for U.S. travelers and U.S. businesses, for civil society partners on both sides of the Florida Strait, and for the Cubans who stand to gain the most from a respectful relationship with the United States – and to normalize relations going forward.

 Since opening CDA’s doors in 2006, Sarah has worked with U.S. policymakers, journalists and others, to change the debate on U.S. foreign policy toward Cuba and the hemisphere more broadly.
 She has led dozens of delegations of U.S. policymakers, academics, experts, and philanthropists to Chile, Cuba, Ecuador, El Salvador, Honduras and Venezuela on fact-finding and research missions.
 She helped plan and participated in Governor Andrew Cuomo’s highly-successful trade mission to Cuba in April 2015, and has led trips for seven Fortune 50 corporations and other firms interested in doing business with Cuba.
 At forums in the U.S. and in Latin America, in editorial columns, and other publications, Sarah has advocated for changes in our policy toward Cuba and Latin America.